 Ashes 2025/26 schedule: Date, venue and start time for every Test match between England and Australia

-England’s bid to regain the urn – and win a first Ashes series in Australia since 2010 – has started in Perth
+England’s bid to regain the urn – and win a first Ashes series in Australia since 2010 – has gotten off to a rotten start

-The 2025/26 Ashes series is underway in Perth as England aim to regain the urn from Australian hands.
+The 2025/26 Ashes series is well underway after Australia dealt England a humiliating two-day first-Test defeat in Perth.

 England have not won an Ashes series for a decade and they have not won a single Test match in Australia since 2010/11.
-But there is optimism that this time might be different, as Ben Stokes and Brendon McCullum take their exciting brand of ‘Bazball’ into the contest.
+But there was initial optimism that this time might be different, as Ben Stokes and Brendon McCullum take their exciting brand of ‘Bazball’ into the contest.

-Stuart Broad, who will be commentating for Australia’s Channel 7 during the series, has talked up England’s chances, claiming this is the worst Australian team since England last won 15 years ago.
+Stuart Broad, who is commentating for Australia’s Channel 7 during the series, has talked up England’s chances, claiming this is the worst Australian team since England last won 15 years ago.

-The series is underway in Perth, with wickets raining on the first day, and England hoping to thrive away from the usual first-Test venue in Brisbane, where The Gabba has hosted every opening Ashes Test for more than 40 years, having produced a poor record at The Gabba and no win there since 1986.
+But after Ben Stokes’ bowling heroics inspired a promising first day on the Australian west coast, England capitulated on day two as the tourists’ error-prone batting opened the door to a thrashing at the hands of 69-ball centurion Travis Head.
+Australia roared back to crush England by eight wickets in just two days, racing to their 205 target in 28.2 overs.

-The Gabba will be the venue for the second Test, beginning on 4 December, a day-night game under the lights.
+With England licking their wounds, usual first-Test venue The Gabba will stage the second Test, beginning on 4 December, a day-night game under the lights.
 Few in the world are as good with the pink ball as Mitchell Starc and Australia will most likely be favourites going into the match in Brisbane.

 The Adelaide Oval will stage the third Test starting on 17 December, before the traditional Boxing Day match at the giant MCG in Melbourne in front of 100,000 fans.